Cost Estimation and Benefits Estimation are optional features that can greatly enhance the substantiation and value of your strategic roadmap.

-- understanding of the approximate size of work; and
+Your understanding of the approximate size of work; and

-- prioritisation of scope of initiatives to fall within budget.
+Prioritization of initiatives to fall within budget.

-The Canvas properties will allow you to configure the Cost Estimation parameters.
-These parameters are
+The Canvas Properties will allow you to configure the cost estimation parameters.
+These parameters are:

-- Enable/disable the Cost Estimation Feature
+Enable/disable the Cost Estimation Features by select Feature Options drop down.

-- Define your own set of Cost Estimation Ranges
+Define your own Cost Estimation Ranges.

-- Set your Cost Estimation Risk Profile
+Set your Cost Estimation Risk Profile.

-- Select your currency
+Select your currency.

 A pre-defined set of estimation ranges (Cost Estimation Sizing Parameters) can be changed by altering the Range To column.
 The Range From and Diff columns are automatically calculated.